Wide field beamformed observation with MeerKAT: Multi-beam Observations

 \subsection{Tiling evolution}

 In the beam tiling process described above, the generated tiling is valid for a single array configuration, frequency and epoch.
 When tracking positions that are not in a fixed frame with respect to the array, there are two important effects that alter the tiling.
-The first is the array projection, whereby the instantaneous UV coverage of the array changes with the position of the source, thus changing the PSF and therefore also the approximated synthesised beam shape.
+The first is the array projection, whereby the instantaneous UV coverage of the array changes with the position of the source, thus changing the PSF and therefore also the approximated beam shape.
 The second is parallactic angle rotation whereby beams with fixed celestial coordinates will orbit the array boresight due to the rotation of the Earth.
 These effects are shown in Figure \ref{fig:overlap_evolution}.
-This changing of both beam shape and position results in tilings becoming inefficient over time as the beams become more or less covariant and the sampling of the desired tiling region becomes non-uniform.
+This changing of both beam shape and position results in tilings becoming inefficient over time as the beams become more or less overlapped and the sampling of the desired tiling region becomes less uniform.
 The magnitude of this effect can be simulated.
 However, the metric by which one evaluates the efficiency of the tiling is necessarily dependent on the goal of the observation.
-For example, a targeted point source observation with a search region smaller than the tiling pattern may optimise for a more uniform sensitivity, accepting large increases in beam covariance during an observation as long as the region of interest is covered.
-Alternatively, a blind point source survey may optimise for survey speed by minimising the acceptable changes in beam covariance with time.
-For the purpose of demonstrating the effects of tiling evolution, in this article, we define the tiling efficiency as the fraction of the tiling area which is neither oversampled nor undersampled.
+For example, a targeted point source observation with a relatively small extent may oversample the search region to allow for longer observations that are not as sensitive to the changing beam shape and orientation.
+Alternatively, a blind point source survey may optimise for survey speed by defining a maximum observation duration during which the tiling can remain above some efficiency threshold.
+For the purpose of demonstrating the effects of tiling evolution, in this article, we define tiling efficiency as the fraction of the tiling area which is neither oversampled nor undersampled.
 This idea is illustrated in the images on the right of Figure \ref{fig:overlap_evolution}.
-Here we treat all beams as their approximated ellipses and sample the tiling pattern to find regions covered by only one beam (shown in green), more than one beam (a proxy for excess covariance or oversampling, shown in red), no beams (a proxy for undersampling, shown in blue).
-In practice, it is incumbent on the observer to simulate the evolution of the tiling efficiency over the course of an observation to make decisions on if and when re-tilings should occur.
-Re-tilings result in all beams changing their tracking positions and thus may be problematic for observation types that require unbroken integrations on specific positions such as coherent pulsar searches.
-The rate of change of the tiling efficiency and its impact on observations is explored in greater depth in Section \ref{sec:tiling_validity}.
-The techniques described above are implemented in \textsc{Mosaic} for arbitrary arrays.
-Below we look specifically at beamforming with the MeerKAT array and discuss \textsc{Mosaic}'s deployment as part of the multi-beam beamformer.
+Here we treat all beams as their approximated ellipses and sample the tiling pattern to find regions covered by only one beam (shown in green), more than one beam (a proxy for excess overlap ratio or oversampling, shown in red), no beams (a proxy for undersampling, shown in blue).